 Bank of Montreal's personal and commercial banking business is among the top five in Canada in all core product areas.
-We have an approximate 11% share of personal loans, 12% share of residential mortgages and 12% share of personal deposits.
+We have an approximate 12% share of personal loans, 10% share of residential mortgages and 12% share of personal deposits.
 Working with BMO's other client operating groups, we serve the financial needs of more than seven million Canadians.
-BMO has been particularly successful in mid-market commercial banking with a number two market share of about 19% for business loans of \$5 million and below.
+BMO has been particularly successful in mid-market commercial banking with a number two market share of about 20% for business loans of \$5 million and below.

 Our Canadian wealth management businesses have strong brand recognition and market position.
-In fiscal 2007, we were recognized by Euromoney Magazine as Best Local Private Bank in Canada and Dalbar, Inc., a customer service ratings organization, awarded BMO Mutual Funds the Mutual Funds Service Award for best overall customer service in English and French, while Lipper recognized Guardian Mutual Funds in the Global Balanced - Equity Focus category award for excellence in delivering consistently strong risk-adjusted performance.
-In the United States, our wealth management businesses compete primarily in the private banking sector with our strong presence in the Chicago area and footholds in select United States markets.
-Harris Private Bank was recognized by Euromoney Magazine as one of the top five local private banks in the United States.
+In fiscal 2008, Dalbar, Inc., a customer service ratings organization, awarded BMO Mutual Funds the Mutual Funds Service Award for best overall customer service in English and French, while BMO Resource Fund, BMO Dividend Fund, and BMO Guardian Global Technology Fund all received Lipper Fund Awards which recognize excellence in fund performance.
+BMO Guardian also won the 2007 Canadian Investment Award for Science and Technology Equity Fund.
+BMO InvestorLine was recognized by Gomez Canada as Canada's fastest online brokerage website and was named the number one bank-owned online brokerage in The Globe and Mail's tenth annual online brokerage ranking.
+In the United States, our wealth management businesses compete primarily in the private banking sector with our strategic presence in the Chicago area and select high-growth wealth management markets across the U.S.

-Our investment and corporate banking group, BMO Capital Markets, is among the leaders in Canada and has been ranked 1st in equity research in Canada for the past 27 years in the Brendan Wood International Survey of Institutional Investors.
-The group enjoys significant market share in a number of the most important product areas, including equity and debt underwriting (having participated in 64% of North American equity and debt underwriting undertaken for Canadian issuers in fiscal 2007), mergers and acquisitions (with the 3rd highest market share in fiscal 2007 based on number of transactions), and equity trading (ranked 2nd in equity block trading by value in fiscal 2007).
+Our investment and corporate banking group, BMO Capital Markets, is among the leaders in Canada and has been ranked first in equity research in Canada for the past 28 years in the Brendan Wood International Survey of Institutional Investors.
+The group enjoys significant market share in a number of the most important product areas including equity and debt underwriting (having participated in 70% of North American equity and debt underwriting undertaken for Canadian issuers in fiscal 2008), mergers and acquisitions (with the second highest market share in fiscal 2008 based on number of announced transactions), and equity trading (ranked second in equity block trading by value in fiscal 2008).

 The competitive landscape in the United States is significantly more complex, given the overall size and activity level of the market and the presence of regional rather than national competitor groupings for many businesses such as personal and commercial banking and other financial service providers.
 In the Chicago area, where BMO's U.S. personal and commercial banking operations are concentrated, the market is highly fragmented, with more than 250 banks and the three largest, including Harris, together having 25% to 30% of the personal and small business deposits market since 1997.
-Harris is the second largest, having approximately 8% of the personal and small business deposits market.
+Harris is the third largest, having approximately 7% of the personal and small business deposits market.
 The Chicago area financial services market is one of the most competitive in the United States and competition has intensified in recent years as new competitors have aggressively targeted the region.
-Bank of America's recent acquisition of LaSalle Bank will shift the competitive dynamic by further consolidating the market.
+Bank of America Corporation's acquisition of LaSalle Bank Corporation, J.P.
+Morgan Chase & Co.'s announced acquisition of Washington Mutual, Inc. and The PNC Financial Services Group Inc.'s acquisition of National City Corporation will shift the competitive dynamic by further consolidating the market.